Eton wall game: Organisation

 The Wall Game is organised entirely by boys, particularly by the Keepers (captains) of College Wall, Oppidan Wall and Mixed Wall.
-Famous past players of the Wall Game include Boris Johnson, who was Keeper of the College Wall, George Orwell and Harold Macmillan.
+Famous past players of the Wall Game include Prince Harry who played for the Oppidans, Boris Johnson (Keeper of the College Wall), George Orwell and Harold Macmillan.
 The First World War flying ace Arthur Rhys Davids also played, representing College with Ralph Dominic Gamble in 1915.

+There are organised sessions on Tuesdays and Thursdays in the Lent half, by the Master in Charge.

 Members of the College Wall also annually commemorate the outstanding player and Keeper of the Wall Logie Leggatt, who was killed in the First World War at the age of 22, making a toast at each year's Christmas Sock Supper with the words in piam memoriam L.C.L (in affectionate memory of L.C.L).
 Despite its renown outside the school, only a very small number of the 250 or so boys in each year group ever take part in the sport, unlike the lesser-known but much more widely played Eton field game.

-The Eton Wall Game has been played twice by all-female teams.
+The Eton Wall Game has been played twice by all-female teams, including in 2005.